Preparing Leaders of Tomorrow

 - Leader: The college is one of the largest producers of university-certified art educators in Texas and more artists and designers than any other institution.

-- #1: UNT’s graphic design program is ranked first in the Southwest by Animation Career Review, an independent online source for people seeking careers in the animation and gaming industries.
+- #2: UNT’s graphic design program is ranked second in the Southwest by Animation Career Review, an independent online source for people seeking careers in the animation and gaming industries.

-- First and only: The college offers the first and only Ph.D. program in art education in Texas and is ranked in the top third of Master of Fine Arts programs nationally.
+- First and only: The college offers the first and only Ph.D. program in art education in Texas.

 A hub of corporate headquarters, Fortune 1000 companies and thriving startups, the North Texas region has one of the largest, most vibrant economies in the world.
 Frisco and Collin County are at the heart of this economic boom as one of the fastest-growing areas in the country.